keith66fuller/newsminer/doc/api_scheduler.md

-The problem is that the newsapi free key only allows 1000 request/day, and 250 requests/hr
+The problem is that the newsapi free key only allows 1000 request/day, and 250 requests / 6hrs

 That comes to one request every 86 seconds.